 Most of us have a kitchen of some sort, right?
 Well, you can use your kitchen to teach your kids science every day.
 I don’t mean lecturing them, making notes and doing experiments that have to be written up.
 Just talk to them, constantly, about what is going on right in front of them, all the time.
 Sometimes maybe buy them a few props and science kits, you can find some great home science resources in this post, but much learning comes from every-day chatter.
 I’ve found that it is the quickest and best way to get all sorts of useful knowledge cemented in those little heads.
+Some of our favourite kitchen science ideas, demonstrations and experiments are in this post along with some simple, affordable science kits and equipment for home use.

 Physical and Chemical Change